Best Gluten-Free Snacks for a Road Trip

 Hitting the open road for a road trip means that you need snacks.
 I mean, you’re bound to get hungry, so use this list do a little advanced planning, and pre-purchase some snacks to take with you.
 Read on to find the best gluten-free snacks for a road trip.

 My hubby has to eat gluten-free (plus has a few other food sensitivities) which requires us to be constantly careful about how he eats.
+And it’s not just at restaurants.
+We also have to check the nutrition label of everything we purchase in stores or online.

 asphalt road with grass and trees on either side

-The best gluten-free snacks for a road trip will keep you happy and well fed.
+The best gluten-free snacks for a road trip will keep you happy and well-fed.

 But that doesn’t stop us from packing plenty of snacks.
 After all, snacking is one of the great things to do on a long road trip.